OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The *adb* command line tool, which ships with the Android SDK, bridges the gap between your local development environment and a connected Android device.
 Commonly you'll debug on a device connected via USB, but remote debugging over the network is also possible.

-TOOD ... command line JDB & native debugging ...
+-- TODO [Command line JDB intro] --

 ###### Debugging Using Decompiled Sources

 A pretty neat trick is setting up a project in an IDE with the decompiled sources, which allows you to set method breakpoints directly in the source code.
 In most cases, you should be able single-step through the app, and inspect the state of variables through the GUI.
 The experience won't be perfect - its not the original source code after all, so you can't set line breakpoints and sometimes things will simply not work correctly.
 Then again, reversing code is never easy, and being able to efficiently navigate and debug plain old Java code is a pretty convenient way of doing it, so it's usually worth giving it a shot.

+-- TODO [Debugging with IntelliJ] --

 ##### Debugging Native Code

-TODO
+-- TODO [Write introduction to debugging native code (UnCrackable 2)] --

 ##### Execution Tracing